BinaryAnalysisPlatform/bap-toolkit/README.md

         make TARGET=primus-checks
         make install TARGET=primus-checks

-# Usage

-Tool are packed as BAP recipes,  therefore to run a tool just pass its name to the `--recipe` option, e.g.,

-       bap ./exe --recipe=av-rule-3

-To get a detailed description of a recipe, use the `--show-recipe` option, e.g.,

-       bap --show-recipe=av-rule-3

-You can also list all available using the `--list-recipes` option,

-       bap --list-recipes

 # Results

 The results of the checks from this repository applied to [bap-artifacts](https://github.com/BinaryAnalysisPlatform/bap-artifacts) can be seen [here](http://htmlpreview.github.io/?https://github.com/BinaryAnalysisPlatform/bap-toolkit/blob/master/results.html)